rizkinoordian/learn_automation/README.md

 Django and Selenium
 ===============
 I made this repository for exercise purpose.
+Check the transaction/tests.py for code automation and scenario.

 Requirements